brainstem-org/brainstem_matlab_api_tools/README.md

 output1_2 = load_model('model','dataset','sort',{'-name'});
 ```

 In some cases models contain relations with other models, and they can be also loaded with the models if requested.
-In this example, all the projects, experiment data, behaviors and  manipulations related to each dataset will be included.
+In this example, all the projects, experiment data, behaviors, and manipulations related to each dataset will be included.

 ```m
 output1_3 = load_model('model','dataset','include',{'projects','experimentdata','behaviors','manipulations'});